ivotkv/neolixir/README.md

 In order to run the tests:

-1. Set up a neo4j instance running at localhost:7474
+1. Set up a neo4j instance running at localhost:7474 (**WARNING**: running the tests will clear the contents of this database)

 2. Install virtualenv